 His right middle finder had a fresh cut, and there also appeared to be a large circular blood mark on each of Hernandez’s feet.
 On the wall of his cell were several drawings and John 3:16 written in a substance consistent with blood.

 • State Police Detectives and Crime Scene Service Troopers went to the prison that morning to investigate.

-Prosecutors have refused to disclose the contents of those notes or the addressees.
-But, according to two law enforcement officials briefed on the investigation, Hernandez addressed two of the letters found in his cell to his 4-year-old daughter and to his fiancee.
+According to two law enforcement officials briefed on the investigation, Hernandez addressed two of the letters found in his cell to his 4-year-old daughter and to his fiancée.

 • Souza-Baranowski Superintendent Steven Silva personally notified Hernandez’s relatives about the former professional athlete’s death.

 The hours after his death

 • Shortly after 6 a.m. on April 19, the state correction department announced Hernandez’s death.
 In the hours that followed, reaction poured in.